 5. The Secretary.

-The Executive Director of the Corporation shall be a non-voting Member of the Executive Committee.
+The Executive Director of the Corporation shall be an ex officio, non-voting Member of the Executive Committee.

-The Executive Committee will act on routine matters between Board meetings, subject to ratification by the Board, and shall make recommendations to the Board on matters requiring the full vote of the Board.
+The Executive Committee will act on routine matters between Board meetings and shall make recommendations to the Board on matters requiring the full vote of the Board.
+Any action taken by the Executive Committee will be included in the minutes of the next regular Board meeting.

-VACANCY: Any vacancy occurring in the Executive Committee, except the President, shall be filled by the Directors at a regular or special meeting of the Board.
-If a vacancy occurs in the office of the President, the Vice-President shall fill such vacancy.
-If the office of the Vice-President is also then vacant, the Directors shall fill both vacancies pursuant to this provision.

 REMOVAL: Any Member of the Executive Committee, including the President and the Vice-President, may be removed at any time with or without cause by the Board.

 MINUTES: The Executive Committee shall keep regular minutes of its proceedings and report the same to the Board when required.